Star Trek: Aftermath, Cardassian Theater

 No custom race characters please.

-Each player creates 3 characters – A command or department head character, a secondary leader role character, and a support character.
+3 CHARACTERS – Each player creates 3 characters (at least 2 anyway) – A command or department head character, a secondary leader role character, and a support character.
 After reviewing the ship and the combat system we may end the session or go on to the next session.

-All characters have been ordered to report to the Utopia Planitia at Mars, Sol System.
-This is highly unusual, as the characters understand they are being deployed to the Cardassian peacekeeping theater, and would normally expect to report to their ship already in that area.
-They were informed that their ship, the USS Endurance NCC-83812, is an older (and out of production) Saint Louis class cruiser.
+Some characters have been ordered to report to the Federation Refit Shipyards at Cardassia Prime, Cardassia System, Cardassian Union.
+Others to Starbase 72 or Starbase 134 to be picked up as the ship moves to its assignment.
+This is highly unusual, as the characters understand they are being deployed to the REDACTED would normally expect to report to their ship already in that area.
+They were informed that their ship, the USS Endurance NCC-72002, is a REDACTED.